 A delightful polka dot plant will add cheer to your terrarium.
-Featuring pink, purple, red, or white dots on green leaves, this warmth- and the moisture-loving plant thrives in warm, moist conditions.
+This warmth- and the moisture-loving plant thrives in warm, moist conditions- featuring pink, purple, red, or white dots on green leaves.

 Note: The plant produces tiny lavender flowers in the summer under favorable conditions.

-As long as they are adequately cared for, they won't outgrow the space.
+They won't outgrow the space if they are adequately cared for.
 Consider these small terrarium plants:

 The strawberry begonia is a perfect plant for terrariums.
 But why?
-They grow no higher than 8 inches, and a star-shaped flower appears in late spring.
+They grow no above 8 inches, and a star-shaped flower appears in late spring.

 A terrarium filled with miniature orchids is a joy to watch bloom!
-These plants prefer humid and warm environments, doing well in closed terrariums.
+Small Orchids plants prefer humid and warm environments, doing well in closed terrariums.

-The most accessible types of orchids for your closed terrarium are miniature jewel orchids and miniature phalaenopsis.
+The most accessible orchids for your closed terrarium are miniature jewel orchids and miniature phalaenopsis.

 Small, pointed, dark green leaves characterize the miniature version of the English ivy.
-The vine proliferates and is easy to grow.
-You can use it as ground cover by allowing it to creep across the base of the terrarium.
+The vine proliferates and is easy to grow, and you can use it as ground cover by allowing it to creep across the base of the terrarium.

-The plant is small-leaved and grows at a slower rate than other types of ivy.
+The miniature English Ivy plant is small-leaved and grows slower than other types of ivy.
 It will need regular pruning, however.

-The leaves of this plant are rounded and need to be pruned frequently.
+The leaves of the Soleirolia Soleirolii plant are rounded and need to be pruned frequently.
 Ground cover plants have tiny, vividly green leaves that form mats.
 You can tuck the plant into any terrarium, and it will remain small.

-If you give your bonsai a little fresh air now and then, they will thrive.
+They will thrive if you give your bonsai a little fresh air now and then.

 You can plant large terrarium plants in an open or large terrarium.
 Plants in terrariums will need frequent pruning to prevent them from growing outside.